-COVID UPDATE: The car park and nature trails are open but the hides remain closed for now.
-We are working to open these as soon as it is safe to do so.
+COVID UPDATE: The car park and nature trails are open but the hides remain closed.
 We look forward to welcoming you back soon.

 Insh Marshes National Nature Reserve is one of the most important wetlands in Europe.
 Enjoy a springtime stroll along our nature trails and look out for nesting lapwings, redshanks and curlews.
 Or visit in the wintertime when the marsh floods to provide the ideal habitat for visiting flocks of whooper swans and greylag geese.